Kroc/v80/README.md

 v80 uses a non-standard syntax designed for parsing simplicity / speed, not compatibility with existing source code.

-The basic principle is that v80 can only recognise a word by the first character, so everything must be prefixed with a sigil type or otherwise be easily categorizable, e.g. `a`-`z` = instruction.
+The basic principle is that v80 can only recognise a word by the first character, so everything must be prefixed with a sigil or otherwise be easily categorizable, e.g. `a`-`z` = instruction.

     ; v80: ................ zilog:
     ;